-- If the email is success triggered then you will see a message as Email Notification broadcasted to.
-This means the email is successfully triggered and Fluent Forms is working as it should.
+- If the email is success triggered, then you will see a message as Email Notification broadcasted.
+This means the email is successfully triggered, and Fluent Forms is working as it should.

-- If the form was unable to trigger the email notification you will see an error message like the below screenshot.
+- If the form could not trigger the email notification, you would see an error message like the screenshot below.

-- As you can see the form tried to initiate the email notification but failed because it was unable to trigger the mail function.
+- As you can see, the form tried to initiate the email notification but failed because it could not trigger the mail function.

 Test Email Functionality On Your Server

 When installed, click on “Check Email” from the tools menu in the dashboard.
-Enter in an email address to send a test to, and click on “Send”.
+Enter an email address to send a test to, and click on “Send.”
 You will get a confirmation.
-Now check your inbox whether you received the test email.
-Also, check your spam and junk mail folder.
-If you received the test email that means that WordPress can send emails on your web server.
-If not contact your web hosting provider support.
+Now check your inbox to see whether you received the test email.
+Also, check your spam and junk mail folders.
+WordPress could send emails to your web server if you received the test email.
+If not, contact your web hosting provider support.